hobson/hobson.github.io/_posts/2015-03-23-Use-Artificial-Neural-Net-to-Predict-Weather.md

 1. Improve prediction accuracy
 2. Modularizing/generalize the approach
-3. Eliminate cheating
+3. Eliminate validation cheating
     3.1 no future data used in training
     3.2 nonoverlapping validation and training data sets

 ## Gotchas with time-series data